 That’s about it, except for on-air testing to determine how well the system’s working.
 Also, when on the air, I listen to the repeater output on my HT to be sure it’s all working and sounding good!

-The RAIN Report operates on an annual budget of $1,250, which includes more than $500.00 of expenses resulting from transportation, lodging and food related to the Dayton Hamvention.
-Well over 50% of RAIN programming is excerpted from Hamvention forums that Hap records in all four rooms with the approval of the Dayton Amateur Radio Assoc.
-The remaining $700.00 results from charges incurred by Internet and web-hosting services, computer maintenance and updates.
-No one connected with the Radio Amateur Information Network or the RAIN Report receives compensation from or for his/her efforts, and that includes Hap Holly/KC9RP, who spends on the average of 5 hours a week in the production of the RAIN Report and the distribution of it.
-Now in the spirit of full disclosure: Only DARA, (the Dayton Amateur Radio Assoc.)
-And NSRC (the North Shore Radio Club of IL.) make annual donations to RAIN.
-Having said that, RAIN is not a tax deductible or tax exempt organization.
-All donors will be acknowledged both here and on the RAIN Report if requested.
+The Classic RAIN Ham Cast operates on an annual budget of $500.00, most of which goes to the maintenance of therainreport.com website, internet services, and Windows pc maintenance and upgrade costs.
+No one connected with the Radio Amateur Information Network or the Classic RAIN Ham Cast receives compensation from or for his/her efforts, and that includes Hap Holly/KC9RP, who was Founder/Producer of the RAIN Report from 1990-2019.
+Hap recorded the Dayton Hamvention forums annually with help from long-time friend and the man behind the 160 Meter Gateway Radio Newsletter, Vern Jackson/WA0RCR.
+The RAIN Report archive consists of many excerpts from those Hamvention forum recordings.
+And the Classic RAIN Ham Cast features previously unreleased ham programming by Hap, who spends some 5 hours producing the biweekly Classic RAIN Ham Cast.
+Now in the spirit of full disclosure: For a few of the last years of the RAIN Report DARA (the Dayton Amateur Radio Assoc.)
+And NSRC (the North Shore Radio Club (Highland Park, IL) helped subsidize RAIN.
+Having said all that, the Radio Amateur Information Network is not a tax deductible or tax exempt organization.
+All donors will be acknowledged both here and on the Classic RAIN Ham Cast if requested.
 Hope you can help.